Scalable Resampling in Massive Generalized Linear Models via Subsampled Residual Bootstrap: Asymptotic Theory for Subsampled Residual Bootstrap

-\end{theorem} Refer to the Appendix for a proof of Theorem \ref{th2}.
-This result establishes the $\sqrt{n}$-consistency of the SRB estimator under linear models, thereby achieving the same convergence rate as that of classical residual bootstrap.
-The results for classical residual bootstrap, as established in Theorem 2.2 of \cite{freedman1981bootstrapping}, follow as a special case of the above theorem by using $b=n$ and $J=\mathbb{I}$.
-Furthermore, this theorem illustrates that conditional on a given sample, the distribution of $(X'X)(X'J'JX)^{-1/2} (\hat{\beta}_{(b)}^*-\hat{\beta})/\hat{\sigma}_n$ or $(X'X)(X'J'JX)^{-1/2} (\hat{\beta}_{(b)}^*-\hat{\beta})/\hat{\sigma}_n^*$ (under additional assumptions), computed based on the data, provides a good approximation to that of $(X'X)^{1/2}(\hat{\beta}-\beta)$.
+\end{theorem} Refer to the Appendix for a proof of Theorem \ref{th2}. \ig{This result establishes the distributional convergence of the SRB estimator with $\sqrt{n}$-scaling, analogous to well-known classical results for the RB estimator as established in Theorem 2.2 of \cite{freedman1981bootstrapping}.
+Note that the aforementioned classical results for the RB are now subsumed into the above theorem as a special case, by using $b=n$ and $J=\mathbb{I}$.} Furthermore, this theorem illustrates that conditional on a given sample, the distribution of ${(X'J'JX)^{-1/2} (X'X)}(\hat{\beta}_{(b)}^*-\hat{\beta})/\hat{\sigma}_n$ or ${(X'J'JX)^{-1/2} (X'X)} (\hat{\beta}_{(b)}^*-\hat{\beta})/\hat{\sigma}_n^*$, computed based on the data, provides a good approximation to that of $(X'X)^{1/2}(\hat{\beta}-\beta)$.
 Besides, we are able to use the estimate of $\sigma$ computed based on the starred residuals for arriving at similar conclusions as when the estimate based on the original sample is used.